Types of Companies: 3 Essential Classifications in India

 For example, if a company has 10 members, and each member has provided a guarantee of Rs.
 10,000, then the total guarantee will be Rs.
 1,00,000.

-Unlimited Company
+iii) Unlimited Company

 In an unlimited company, there is no limit to the liability of the members.
 It means that the member’s assets are at risk if the company becomes insolvent.
-So, they are liable to pay the company’s debts from their personal wealth.
+So, they are liable to pay the company’s debts with their personal wealth.

-These companies are not very common as they pose a higher risk to the members.
+These companies are not very common, as they pose a higher risk to the members.
 For example, if an unlimited company has two members and the company has a debt of Rs.
 10 lakhs.
 So, the members will have to pay the debt in proportion to their shareholding in the company.

-2. Companies Based on Members
+2. Companies Based on MembersTypes of companies

 Companies can also be classified based on the number of members or owners.
 The different types of companies based on members are:

-Sole Proprietorship
+i) Sole Proprietorship

 A single person with complete control over the business owns this type of company.
 The owner is also responsible for all profits and losses of the business.

-Partnership
+ii) Partnership

 This type of company is owned by two or more individuals who share the profits and losses of the business.
 Partners have equal control over the business, and decision-making is shared.

-Limited Liability Partnership (LLP)
+iii) Limited Liability Partnership (LLP)

-Limited Liability Company (LLC)
+iv) Limited Liability Company (LLC)

-Private Limited Company (Pvt.
+v) Private Limited Company (Pvt.
 Ltd.)

-Public Limited Company (Ltd.)
+vi) Public Limited Company (Ltd.)

 3. Companies Based on Control

 This refers to who holds the power to make decisions and manage the company’s affairs.
-Based on the management’s level of control over the company, the two main types of companies based are:
+Based on the management’s level of control over the company, the two main types of companies are:

-Holding Company
+i) Holding Company

 A holding company is a company that does not engage in any business activities of its own but owns the majority of shares of one or more other companies.
 The holding company has control over its subsidiary companies through its shareholding.